Slurm QOS and partitions#

 can do:

-Slurm Partitions#
+Slurm partitions#

 Slurm partitions are job queues, each defining different constraints, for example, job size limit, job time limit, or users permitted to use the partition.

-Requesting a Partition#
+Requesting a partition#

 Generally, when you use Slurm to run jobs, you should request the partition where your job will be executed.
 There are two equivalent ways to do that: